bpan2/httplinkchecker/README.md

 ##  0. CLI Usage on Windows 10 system:
 	Download httplinkchecker Runnable JAR file from the link above.
 		Note: work in progress, the functionalities are not fully implmented.

+	jdk-14.02 needs to be installed and added to the path of Windows system.

 	Syntax:
 		$java -jar httplinkchecker.jar -v arg-1 arg-2 ...